 - Taken for Granite: Can fire a beam that turns whatever it hits into metal.

-A scientist whose plotting universal domination with his mutant machine armies, headed by his ultimate creation Baby which he needs the Black Star Dragon Balls to complete.
+A scientist whose plotting universal domination with his Machine Mutant armies, headed by his ultimate creation Baby which he needs the Black Star Dragon Balls to complete.
 This of course brings him into conflict with Goku, Pan and Trunks.
-As it turns out though, he was actually a machine that Baby created to continue his development.
-Somewhere along the way Myuu forgot this and developed his own sentience.
-After being killed, he meets up with Dr. Gero in Hell to plot their revenge against Goku but that doesn't work out as planned either.
+Sometime down the road, he meets up with Dr. Gero in Hell (it's a long story) to plot their revenge against Goku but that doesn't work out as planned either.

 - Be Careful What You Wish For: His last words to Super 17; Myuu tells him to show Goku and 18 that he can't be controlled.
 Super 17 agrees, and promptly annhilates Myuu.